19. Training, Cadence, and Failure Recovery

 Durable cadence means:

 Eight weeks later, same program.
 The lead changed.
 The supplier issue hit.
 The review cycle slipped by one day, not three weeks — because the one-page had been published before Friday, the risk register named an owner on the supplier item, and the incoming lead read both before the first review.
-The handover package was on the shared drive: active decisions, top risks, current one-page, unresolved escalations, next gate commitments. - Old process: cadence habits lived in people, not program artifacts — when people changed, habits reset.
+The handover package was on the shared drive: active decisions, top risks, current one-page, unresolved escalations, next gate commitments — the incoming lead was fully current within one review cycle.